-Enable IPTV and configure corresponding parameters, then click Save.
+In the Settings section, enable IPTV and configure corresponding parameters, then click Save.

 IPTV Enable IPTV globally.
 Wan Port Select the Wan Port according to your ISP.
 Mode Select the appropriate Mode according to your ISP.
 Bridge : Select this mode if your ISP requires no other parameters.
 Custom : Select this mode if your ISP provides necessary parameters, and configure the parameters according to the requirements of your ISP.
 Port Mode Select the appropriate Port Mode of the LAN ports to determine which port is used to support Internet service, IPTV service, or IP-Phone service.